-So you love yoga and you seriously thinking of quitting your job and becoming an instructor…
+So you love yoga and are seriously considering quitting your job and becoming an instructor…

 But the big question is, just how much does a yoga instructor make?
 Because while it may be something you’d love to do as your job, you still have to pay the bills, right?

 I have been getting a lot of interest from people who comment on PT Pioneer about yoga.
-Without a doubt, its popularity is on the rise, not only in the United States but around the world as well.
+Undoubtedly, its popularity is on the rise, not only in the United States but worldwide as well.

-I have written two other articles for those of you who have a particular interest in becoming yoga instructors, one of the various types of yoga certifications and courses available and the other on how to go about becoming a yoga instructor.
+I have written two other articles for those of you who are interested in becoming yoga instructors, one of the various types of yoga certifications and courses available and the other on how to become a yoga instructor.

-And in my third blog post on yoga, I want to look at an important question that many people first ask when they want to make the decision whether to become a yoga instructor or not.
+And in my third blog post on yoga, I want to look at an important question that many people first ask when deciding whether to become a yoga instructor.

-But we are going to go a bit more in-depth than that as well.
-While it’s all good and well wanting to know a yoga instructor salary, there are many factors that can influence this figure.
+But we will go a bit more in-depth than that as well.
+While it’s all good and well wanting to know a yoga instructor’s salary, many factors can influence this figure.

 So let’s get straight into it.